 Over the past few years there's been a rise in internet funding for businesses, sites like Kickstarter and Indiegogo have been enabling independent businesses to raise the necessary funds to help get their business plan off the ground, and they've certainly been making an impact here in the UK.

 You've got your business plan, the skills, and craftsmanship to make a real go of it, but the funds are the one area that often hold most alternative businesses back.

 You may be surprised to learn that a lot of alternative businesses are often run alongside maintaining a part time, or even full time job to enable them to run their business.
 But there are times when even the hard earned cash from your business and day job just aren't enough to move your business forward to the next step and that's where fund raising has been coming in.

 The growth in popularity of fund raising sites has certainly been quick, over the past few years independent fund raising and loan sites have been cropping up in the UK alone, running alongside the more well known sites in the industry like Kickstarter.

 The concept of these sites is pretty simple, businesses are able to pitch their ideas to the public, where they can choose to contribute towards the project funds in exchange for perks.
 These can vary from gifts to vip packages, all contributing towards the end goal for the business.

-Once reached the business gets the funds needed to work towards their project, it could be purchasing a lazer cutter to work on new designs or producing a new collection for a designer.
+Once reached, the business gets the funds needed to work towards their project.
+It could be anything from purchasing a lazer cutter to work on new designs, or helping to produce a new collection for a designer.

 Images: © Dmitryzubarev & Jens Stolt | Dreamstime.com